orsonteodoro/oiledmachine-overlay/SECURITY.md

-      CFLAGS_HARDENED_TOLERANCE="1.05" or less as the system default and remove the crashy hardening flags to maximize availability, and also to disable exceptions and disable the compiler default ON hardening which may have a worst case performance above 5%.
+      CFLAGS_HARDENED_TOLERANCE="1.05" or less as the system default and remove the crashy hardening flags to maximize availability, and also to disable exceptions and disable the compiler default ON hardening which may compromise userland to the worst case performance expectations above the 5%.

 ```